home-assistant/home-assistant.io/source/_integrations/knx.markdown

   required: false
   type: [string, list]
 setpoint_shift_mode:
   description: Defines the internal device DPT used.
-Either 'DPT6010' or 'DPT9002'.
+Either 'DPT6010', 'DPT9002' or None.
+When `None` or omitted the DPT is auto-assigned from the first incoming telegram.
   required: false
   type: string
-  default: DPT6010
+  default: None
 setpoint_shift_min:
   description: Minimum value of setpoint shift.
   required: false